Danmcaires/Blog-post/Blog-post.md

 ~$ kubectl apply -f helmrelease.yaml
 ```

-The command above will create two resources.
-First it will create a HelmChart
+The kubectl command above will create two resources.
+First it will create a
-resource that will hold the helm-chart itself that will be loaded from the
+HelmChart resource that will hold the helm-chart itself that will be loaded from
-GitRepository.
+the GitRepository.

 ```shell
 ~$ kubectl get helmcharts